MarcoHengstenberg/forthehorde/README.md

 ### LESStoCSS

-Here my workflow for working with less:
+Here my (new) workflow for working with less:

-1. All LESS-files are inside the `less` directory and all `@import` goes into the `combined-projectname.less` file
+I separated the critical CSS from the main stylesheet and also extracted the print-styles from it, too.
+As I did that manually before, I thought I'd come up with a new setup, hence the update yesterday (22.09.2014).

+1. Inside the `less` directory are three directories, where each is related to a different stylesheet. `atf` is short for _"above-the-fold"_ and contains all less files connected with the critical CSS part of my website, which is the inlined in the head section of the html file. `main` contains all less files for our main stylesheet, which will be loaded after the content has rendered. `print`, as the name suggests it, contains all files for the print stylesheet (also being loaded after the page is done loading).
-2. All LESS-files have `-projectname.less` as an ending
+2. All LESS-files have `-projectname.less` as an ending, with a suffix to separate them related to their purpose. `-projectname-atf.less` for _above-the-fold_ styles, `-projectname-main.less` for the main stylesheet and `-projectname-print.less` for, quelle surprise, the print styles.
-3. I create an unminified and unprefixed `projectname.css` file inside the CSS-folder
+3. I create unminified and unprefixed `projectname-suffix.css` files inside the LESS-folder for each of the three stylesheets
-4. Then I run *autoprefixer* (which saves me from writing mixins for vendor-prefix madness and a few kilobytes here and there as I only support browsers 3 versions back) and add all prefixes to `projectname.css`
+4. Then I run *autoprefixer* (which saves me from writing mixins for vendor-prefix madness and a few kilobytes here and there as I only support browsers 3 versions back and those with at least 1% market-share) and add all prefixes to `projectname-suffix.css` and push them into the CSS folder
-5. Finally the minified `projectname.min.css` is created also inside the `css` directory
+5. Finally the minified `projectname.suffix.min.css` files are created inside the `css` directory

-The good thing here comes with the *watch-task* making every saved change into a working development file and a minified production version of it.
+The good thing here comes with the _watch-task_ making every saved change into a working development file and a minified production version of it.

 ### Javascript Workflow

 Here comes the Javascript Workflow:

-1. All Javascript files go into the `uncompressed-js` directory
+1. All Javascript files go into the `uncompressed-js` directory, uncompressed, unminified, ideally documented and commented and explained and whatever you should do in terms of _"This file does this and that because"_
 2. They are then taken, concatenated and placed as `projectname.js` inside the `concatenated` directory
 3. Following up comes the uglify task and creates `projectname.min.js` inside the `js` folder